tequeter/dryspec/UI-RooCode.md

 ## Available modes

 - `LeanSDD` — Agile specification coach that understands the LeanSDD framework.
 It focuses on FR/NFR/Glossary/Architecture/Subsystem specs under `docs/`, keeps them short and dense, and follows the Git/context rules from the Constitution.
-- `Ask` (built-in) — Large‑context code reader for deep dives into the codebase.
-The agent uses it from sub‑tasks when it needs to understand existing code or diffs, then bring back concise findings to `LeanSDD`.
+- `Ask` (built-in) — Large‑context mode that reads and summarizes sizable chunks of code or diffs.
+The agent uses it from sub‑tasks when it needs broad code context, then brings back concise findings to `LeanSDD`.

 ## Available slash-commands